abyanmajid/meow/examples/README.md

 # Examples

-Some examples and recipes for the `meow` package.
+Some examples and recipes for the `x` package.